gbr-dms/rimrep-documentation/README.md

 analysis-ready cloud-optimised (ARCO) formats, and provide the end user with a delivery mechanism through dedicated Application Programming Interface (API) services or direct connection to the cloud storage.

-For more details go to the project webpage or contact us at info-dms at utas dot edu dot au.
+For more details go to the project webpage or contact us at rimrep-dms at aims dot gov dot au.

 ## Access the DMS catalogue and data services

 The DMS catalogue is available at http://stac.reefdata.io/browser.
 If your organisation is an [AAF partner](https://aaf.edu.au/subscribers/) you can use your email credentials to log in.
-If not, you can write to info-dms at utas dot edu dot au and we will provide your access credentials.
+If not, you can write to rimrep-dms at aims dot gov dot au and we will provide your access credentials.

 ## Docs